Stolen boat from Garibaldi, recovered in Woodburn by Sheriff's deputies

+Law enforcement agents in the center Willamette Valley have recovered a stolen boat from the North Oregon Coast.

-On March 5, 3034, at about 1:07pm, Sheriff's deputies assisted with stopping a vehicle, in Woodburn, which was towing a stolen boat.
+On March 5, at about 1:07 p.m.
+Sheriff's deputies assisted with stopping a vehicle, in Woodburn, which was towing a stolen boat, according to a release from the Marion County Sheriff's Office.

+The boat had been stolen the same day at about 3:30 a.m. out of Garabaldi.

 Deputies were able to coordinate the whereabouts of the truck towing the stolen boat and initiated a traffic stop.

-The boat actually belongs to the Port of Garibaldi, but use to be a law enforcement boat and was recently transferred from Klamath County to Tillamook County.
+The boat belongs to the Port of Garibaldi.
+It was a former law enforcement vessel that had recently been transferred from Klamath County to Tillamook County.

-At the conclusion of this incident there were three subjects in all that were arrested and lodged at the Marion County Jail.
-The Port of Garibaldi came and recovered their boat.
+At the conclusion of this incident three subjects were arrested and lodged at the Marion County Jail.
+The names of those arrested were not immediately available with the Marion County Sheriff's Office release.

-We would like to thank the Woodburn Police Department, Hubbard Police Department and Tillamook County Sheriff's Office for this assistance during the investigation.
-There is no further information in this investigation.

 (0) comments